NSC Alliance Bylaws

 Absence or Disability.
 In the case of absence or disability of an officer, or for any other reason that the Board may deem sufficient, the Board of Directors may delegate temporarily the powers or duties of the absent or disabled officer to any other officer or to any other person qualified to perform the duties.

 Term of Office.
 The President and Vice President shall be elected to office to serve a term as outlined in Article V Section 6 of these bylaws.
 The Secretary and Treasurer shall be elected to serve terms as outlined in Article V Section 6 of these bylaws.
+The Past President shall serve a term as outlined in Article V Section 6 of these bylaws.

 An Executive Director shall be appointed by the President with the concurrence of the Executive Committee of the Board of Directors and shall serve at the discretion of the Board of Directors.
 The Executive Director shall be the chief executive officer of the Alliance and shall supervise or carry out policies and orders of the Board of Directors, the Executive Committee, or the President.
 The Executive Director shall report to the President.
 (S)he shall be authorized, within the budget of the Alliance, to employ such additional persons as is necessary to conduct the affairs of the Alliance and to determine the compensation to be paid therefor.
 The Executive Director shall make such reports, recommendations, and suggestions to the Board of Directors as will benefit the business of the Alliance, but shall not exercise any vote in deciding Alliance policy or business.